Tackling the Complexities of Floating Production Storage and Offloading (FPSO) Construction

 In the oil and gas industry, it has become increasingly important to embrace innovative business strategies and cost-saving measures to effectively navigate an unpredictable market.
 To those ends, floating production storage and offloading vessels (FPSOs) have emerged as an effective, efficient, and economical means to capitalize on oil fields around the world.

 While providing the same functionality as fixed oil and gas platforms, FPSOs are unique in their ability to relocate as opportunity and economic headwinds shift.
-FPSO deployments are expected to rise in the coming years—Forbes Business Insights expects the FPSO market to grow by more than 14% by 2027.
+FPSO deployments are expected to rise in the coming years—Fortune Business Insights expects the FPSO market to grow by more than 14% by 2027.

 Successful construction of new FPSOs require a few key considerations, particularly as they pertain to the dozens of critical fluid system applications and packages that contribute to long-term, reliable operation.
 Let’s examine some of the complexities: